maxmmin/sol4j/README.md

 Pure java lib for interacting with Solana RPC API

 ⚠️ The library is under active development.
-I'm currently working on building and sending transactions.
+I'm currently working on implementing common solana programs and versioned transactions.

 <h2>Requirements</h2>
 - Java 11+